chembl/chembl_assays_annotation/README.md

 ### A. Named entity Recognition (NER) model to identify the specific method entity within the ChEMBL assay descriptions

 **Input data:**
-- assays_data.csv : Collection of 800 binding/funtional assays that have been manually reviewed for extraction of the experimental/physical detection method from the assay description.
+- data/assays_data.csv : Collection of 800 binding/funtional assays that have been manually reviewed for extraction of the experimental/physical detection method from the assay description.

 **Intermediate files:**
 - Model/assays_train.jsonl : training set for the NER assays model